Get more information about University of San Francisco by clicking links below:

 Admission Requirements & Details

 The information regarding admissions below may give an overview of the candidates University of San Francisco accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP or college credits that may be transferred.
-This information can be used to see your chances of getting into University of San Francisco.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted